pyvisa/pyvisa/.github/PULL_REQUEST_TEMPLATE.md

    made.

-2. Please ensure that the code is properly formatted and typed by running black, isort, flake8 and mypy.
+2. Please ensure that the code is properly formatted and typed by running ruff and mypy.
 You can also use pre-commit hooks (see the developer documentation for detailed instructions)

 3. Please ensure that you have written units tests for the changes made/features